Irreversible dynamics on Poisson manifolds: Poisson geometry preliminaries

-where \( [\,\cdot\,,\,\cdot\,] \) is the Schouten-Nijenhuis bracket.
-Before introducing what the Schouten-Nijenhuis bracket is, let us give some practical consequences of this necessary condition.
-Equation \eqref{eq:schoutennijenhuis} is a nonlinear partial differential equation that is generally difficult to solve explicitly.
-For this reason, it is often more practical to define a Poisson manifold via a Poisson bracket satisfying the Jacobi identity and then recover the associated bivector field---rather than starting with a bivector field and checking whether it defines a Poisson structure.
+where \( [\,\cdot\,,\,\cdot\,] \) is the Schouten--Nijenhuis bracket.
+Before introducing the Schouten--Nijenhuis bracket in a detailed manner, let us give some practical consequences of this necessary and sufficient condition.
+Equation \eqref{eq:schoutennijenhuis} is a nonlinear partial differential equation that is, in general, difficult to solve explicitly.
+For this reason, it is often more practical to define a Poisson manifold via a Poisson bracket satisfying the Jacobi identity and then recover the associated bivector field, rather than starting with a bivector field and checking whether it defines a Poisson structure.

 The Poisson bivector is a multivector field of degree 2.
 In general, a multivector field $\vartheta$ of degree $k$ on $M$ is an element of the space $\mathfrak{X}^k(M):=\Gamma(\bigwedge^k TM)$ and can be identified with a $C^\infty(M)$-multilinear, alternating map of degree $k$ on the space $\Omega^1(M)$ of 1-forms on $M$.
 Under this identification, analogous to constructions on differential forms, one can describe a wedge product to introduce a grading